Last updated on October 28th 2019

-TIP: If you’ve got a 4 wheel drive rental vehicle and feel comfortable doing so you can do part of the journey to Cape Reinga driving on a 90 mile beach.
-Just make sure to check the tide as the last thing you want to do is being washed away by waves.
+If you’ve got a 4 wheel drive rental vehicle and feel comfortable doing so you can do part of the journey to Cape Reinga driving on a 90 mile beach.
+Just make sure to check the tide first, because the last thing you want to do is being washed away by waves.
 Trust me I have seen it happen to others!

 Te Paki Sand Dunes

-Once in Paihia you can book a trip to the outer islands right of the coast, arrange a sea kayak tour or take part in a cruise to the ‘hole in the rock’ located at the tip of Cape Brett.
+Once you reach Paihia you can book a trip to the outer islands right of the coast, arrange a sea kayak tour or take part in a cruise to the ‘hole in the rock’ located at the tip of Cape Brett.
 If you are lucky you may even be able to spot some dolphins!
 There are plenty of companies offering this tour which you can compare on Get Your Guide.

 Day 5-7: Coromandel

 Distance and driving time from Paihia to Hahei: 400 km / 250 miles / 5,5 hours

 Coromandel Peninsula is one of the most beloved places on the North Island amongst tourists visiting New Zealand.
 There are two spots in particular, which has given this place an international fame.

 If you are looking at spending a couple of days exploring the Coromandel Peninsula then Hahei is a great little town for a base.